Seven Up! The statutory duties of directors

 This is a development of the duty to avoid a conflict of interest.
 So if acceptance of a benefit cannot reasonably be seen as likely to give rise to a conflict then the duty will not be broken, likewise with benefits which the shareholders have approved.

 7. Declare an interest in a proposed transaction

 There is no such duty if the interest will give no rise to a conflict.

 Directors should be aware that these duties apply to both executive and non-executive directors and directors can be taken to task for breach by either the company or the shareholders.

-This fact sheet has been contributed by Nigel Pepper, Consultant in the employment team.
 For further advice, contact Patrick Farrington on 01785 211411 – in our commercial department.